rudojaksa/subrelease/doc/subrelease.md

         The .subrelease file from the home directory and from the first parent directory is used as a config file for the subrelease run.
         Syntax is the same as for the VERSION file (see getversion -h).
-        Config-specific keywords are SUFFIX, TGZDIR and keywords ALWAYS, ONRELEASE and ONSUBRELEASE to define scripts to run.
+        Config-specific keywords are SUFFIX, TGZDIR, EXCLUDE and keywords ALWAYS, ONRELEASE and ONSUBRELEASE to define scripts to run.
         Possible suffixes for the archive files are:

                     short           full suffix
                 +-------------+-----------------------+